Snow slows truck traffic in Permian, some crude output hit

 Devon Energy Corp said it was "experiencing some weather-related impact to its production" in Texas, New Mexico and Oklahoma, but the company could not yet provide a detailed assessment, according to a spokesman.

-Temperatures warmed on Monday, but overnight temperatures were expected to again dip below freezing, causing melting snow and ice on roads to re-freeze.
-This is expected to make road conditions more hazardous, according to the National Weather Service.
+Temperatures warmed on Monday, but overnight temperatures were expected to again dip below freezing, causing melting snow and ice on roads to re-freeze, which is expected to create more hazardous road conditions on Monday night and Tuesday morning, according to the National Weather Service.

-A spokesman for Occidental said the Houston-based company has "nothing to offer" on the topic of the severe weather.

-A representative for Chevron Corp, another large Permian operator, did not respond to a request for comment.
+Representatives for Chevron Corp and Occidental Petroleum Corp, other large Permian operators, did not immediately respond to a request for comment.

 Elsewhere, severe winter weather in parts of the U.S. South and Midwest disrupted regional shipments of some refined products and oil, including a trickle of crude trucked into the storage hub of Cushing, Oklahoma.

-(Reporting by Anna Driver; Additonal reporting by Ernest Scheyder in Williston, North Dakota; Editing by Sandra Maler, Leslie Adler and David Gregorio)
+(Reporting by Anna Driver; Additonal reporting by Ernest Scheyder in Williston, North Dakota; Editing by Sandra Maler and Leslie Adler)